NeuralLog/web/docs/README.md

 2. **Tenant ID**: Combined with the master secret to create tenant-specific keys
 3. **Log Encryption Keys**: Derived from the master secret and tenant ID for each log
 4. **Search Keys**: Derived from the master secret and tenant ID for searchable encryption

+## Data Retention

+NeuralLog implements a comprehensive data retention policy system that allows tenants to control how long their log data is stored.
+This feature is fully integrated with the zero-knowledge architecture, ensuring that log names remain encrypted and private.

+### Key Features

+- **Default Tenant Policy**: Set a default retention period for all logs in a tenant
+- **Per-Log Policies**: Configure specific retention periods for individual logs
+- **Automatic Cleanup**: Expired log entries are automatically deleted based on retention policies
+- **Impact Analysis**: Check how many log entries would be affected by a policy change before applying it

+### User Interface

+The NeuralLog Web application provides a user-friendly interface for managing retention policies in the Settings section:

+1. **Default Policy Management**: View and update the default retention policy for all logs
+2. **Log-Specific Policy Management**: Set, update, and delete retention policies for specific logs
+3. **Impact Analysis**: Check the impact of policy changes before applying them

+### Implementation

+The data retention system is implemented with these key components:

+1. **Client-Side Encryption**: Log names in retention policies are encrypted client-side
+2. **Metadata Storage**: Minimal metadata about log entries is stored for retention enforcement
+3. **Purge Mechanism**: A scheduled job runs periodically to delete expired log entries

+For detailed information about the data retention system, see the [Data Retention](./data-retention.md) documentation.

 ## Getting Started